 Signature Recitals are made available to all music students who study privately at the Preparatory.
 Adjudicated by Preparatory faculty members, these recitals offer students the opportunity to receive feedback on their playing in an environment more formal than a repertoire class.

-Signature Recitals are held 3 times each semester (2 downtown, 1 virtual) and feature students who have been working on a specific piece or pieces that are ready to perform for an audience.
+Signature Recitals are held 3 times each semester at our Downtown Campus and feature students who have been working on a specific piece or pieces that are ready to perform for an audience.

 A teacher submits a student’s name to perform in a recital or virtual competition when a student would benefit most from the experience.
 That decision is tailored to each student, determined by individual learning styles, personality, and performance levels.
 Teachers may recommend that a student perform after a piece is seasoned – after the student has had several opportunities to perform the piece in public – or a teacher may suggest that a student participate in a Signature Recital after having performed a piece in only one or two repertoire classes.

 Vella Silver Recitals are another opportunity for music students to perform.
 Held at the end of each semester (December and May) Silver Recitals feature students at all levels of study – elementary through advanced.
 In order to be eligible to perform on a Silver Recital, a student must have performed in a Signature Recital during the semester.
 Through the adjudicated Signature Recitals, faculty members nominate students to perform on Silver Recitals.
 Selection to perform on a Silver Recital is based on performance quality and not on the level of repertoire.
 An elementary level student who gives an outstanding performance has as much chance to be nominated to perform on a Silver Recital as an advanced level student.